difference between double salt and complex salt

 Double salts have a unique property called “isomorphism”, where two or more substances may crystallize together in the same crystal structure.
 The phenomenon of isomorphism is particularly useful in improving the stability of some medicines, where double salts are often used as active ingredients.

-See also difference between plant and animal
+See also difference between multiprocessor and multiprogramming

 Complex Salt: